Urquidy, Bregman lead Astros over Nats 8-1 to tie Series 2-2

 Yuli Gurriel also drove in a run in the first as Houston strung together four singles in a seven-pitch span for a 2-0 lead against Patrick Corbin.
 Robinson Chirinos homered for the second straight day, a two-run drive that boosted the lead to 4-0 in the fourth.

+Bregman held his bat high as he slowly walked out of the batter's box, then took nearly 30 seconds to circle the bases.

-"Was just trying to hit the ball in the air and drive in a run, and ended up driving in four," Bregman said.
+"Was just trying to hit the ball in the air and drive in a run, and ended up driving in four," he said.

 Orange-clad Houston fans in the right field upper deck chanted "Let's go Astros!" as Nationals fans were silenced.
 Wild-card Washington lost consecutive games for the first time since Sept.
 13-14 against Atlanta.